wb2osz/direwolf/README.md

 For more details see the **User Guide** in the [doc directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**

+## Mac OS X ##

+You should have the Xcode developer tools installed.
+You can then install PortAudio using MacPort, following the instructions in Chapter 6 of the [User Guide](doc/User-Guide.pdf).
+However, a much simpler method might be to install Homebrew:

+1. Install [Homebrew](http://brew.sh/) if you don't have it already
+1. `brew install portaudio`

+Finally, follow either of the instructions given above for installing on Linux.

 ## Join the conversation  ##

 Here are some good places to share information: